gradha/gradha.github.io/src/articles/19-swift-string-interpolation-with-nimrod-macros.rst

 Now the only thing left for us is to parse the string literal and figure out which parts are text and which parts are variables or expressions.
-We can't use Swift's escape parenthesis notation because we are not modifying Nimrod's `string literals <http://nim-lang.org/manual.html#string-literals>`_, they come with the language.
+We can't use Swift's escape parenthesis notation because we are not modifying Nim's `string literals <http://nim-lang.org/manual.html#string-literals>`_, they come with the language.
 What else can we do?
-In Nimrod there is runtime string interpolation using `strutils.%() operator
+In Nim there is runtime string interpolation using `strutils.%() operator
 <http://nim-lang.org/strutils.html#%,string,openArray[string]>`_.
 The
 ``strutils`` module uses internally the `parseutils module